 Where Can I Buy A Cow?

 You have many options on where to purchase a cow.
 Local farmers may be willing to sell you a cow for less than market prices.
-Dairy farmers will often sell mail cows at a lower price because they aren’t needed for dairy production.
+Dairy farmers will often sell male cows at a lower price because they aren’t needed for dairy production.
 In addition to finding a local farmer ready to sell, you can also order and purchase a cow online.
-Several places offer cow sales including the following websites:
+Several places offer cow sales, including the following websites:

 How much does a cow cost annually?